Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 Are the AI tools safe for children?

 Yes.
 Parents bring the API keys their child will use, so billing and permissions stay under family control.
-Setup guidance is shared before the course, and a parental consent form is required before the first session.
+Setup guidance can include spend caps and usage alerts where providers support them, and a parental consent form is required before the first session.

 What does my child walk away with?